dotnet/designs/accepted/2020/net5/net5.md

 Developers will want to target different OS versions from a single code base/NuGet package, but that doesn't mean they will need to use multi-targeting.
 Multi-targeting is a very heavy hammer.
-Yes, many people are using it to target different versions of .NET (e.g. `net45` vs `net461`).
-But that's not necessarily because `#if` is the better experience, it's because it's simply not possible any other way, due to .NET runtime constraints (i.e. assembly references and type/member references need to be resolved by the JIT).
+Yes, many people are using it to target different versions of .NET (for example, `net45` vs `net461`).
+But that's not necessarily because `#if` is the better experience, it's because it's simply not possible any other way, due to .NET runtime constraints (that is, assembly references and type/member references need to be resolved by the JIT).
 This problem doesn't exist for OS APIs.
 Developers can generally build a single binary for multiple versions of an operating system.
 The calls to APIs